 Don’t forget, your clients do check your LinkedIn profile.
 The ‘Skill and Endorsement’ section plays a vital role in establishing your firm’s brand image.
 So it is important to ensure that you are endorsed only for the skills you actually have.
 Anything untrue can be detrimental to you and your law firm’s image.

 Remember, social media is for building connections and networking.
-Engage with potential clients as much as possible and respond to their queries or comments quickly.
+Engage with potential clients as much as possible and quickly respond to their queries or comments.